 FECD is a progressive, degenerative disease of the eye that can only be treated by corneal transplantation.
 Although outcomes of transplantation are generally good, failure rates in FECD patients are significant.
 A non-surgical therapy that can halt the degeneration — and potentially regenerate lost endothelial cells — would be transformative for this population.

-The TRND project team has conducted a rigorous gap analysis to determine the project plan.
-TRND scientists are developing a production process, conducting pre-clinical safety studies, and manufacturing and formulating clinical-grade material.
-Completion of these studies will enable the lead collaborator to submit an Investigational New Drug application to the Food and Drug Administration.
+The TRND project team has developed a comprehensive preclinical project plan.
+Currently, TRND scientists have developed a production process for eFGF and are making reagent for the analysis of eFGF in vitro and in vivo.
+Completion of these and additional planned studies will enable the lead collaborator to submit an Investigational New Drug application to the Food and Drug Administration.